Pok9thai/-/content/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template.md

 Anyone with read permissions to a template repository can create a repository from that template.
 For more information, see "[Creating a template repository](/articles/creating-a-template-repository)."

-{% ifversion fpt or ghae or ghes or ghec %}
+{% ifversion fpt or ghae or ghes %}
 {% tip %}

 **Tip**: You can also create a repository from a template using the {% data variables.product.prodname_cli %}.
 For more information, see "[`gh repo create`](https://cli.github.com/manual/gh_repo_create)" in the {% data variables.product.prodname_cli %} documentation.